The Spectre of Inflation

 This was due to a number of factors.
 The armed forces quickly recruited vast numbers of service personnel.
 The public service grew to manage the immense administrative and logistical challenges of the war.
 Private industry also expanded its workforce to meet the demands of wartime production.
 By 1943, more than two thirds of Australia’s civilian workforce was involved in the war effort.
 Between 1943 and 1944, employment in the manufacturing sector rose by 25 per cent.
 The role of women in the economy was another factor - female participation in the Australian work force increased by 31 per cent over the course of the war, giving women employment opportunities that had previously been denied to them.
 Real wages grew significantly throughout the course of war.
 All of these factors contributed to inflationary pressures within the Australian economy.

 The management of inflation was a significant challenge for other allied nations.
-This poster was produce by the Office of Price Administration in the United States to help the public understand the risk and the need for price controls.
-Image: National Archives and Records Administration 514468.
+This poster was produced by the Office of Price Administration in the United States to help the public understand the risks of uncontrolled inflation and the need for price controls.
+Image: National Archives and Records Administration 514468

 The Bank employed a significant number of new female workers during the war.
 Image: Reserve Bank of Australia, PN-006591

 The Second World War created opportunities for employment that had previously been denied to women.
 Image: Australian War Memorial, ARTV00332

 More Australians were at work than ever before.
 Working Australians had more money in their pockets than they had ever had.
 However, the capacity of the Australian economy to meet consumer demand was severely constrained.
 The nation needed to provide food, clothing, fuel and manufactured goods to its armed forces and to its allies.
 The Australian government redirected resources and labour previously used by industry to meet the demands of private consumption towards wartime production instead.
 In accordance with the government’s economic strategy, the Bank revised its lending policies to ensure that credit was prioritised for purposes essential to the war effort.